Technology Training at City of Melville Libraries

 Get help with your specific queries relating to the internet and technology.
 Sessions are free to attend, and we recommend you bring your own device.

-- One hour sessions are available to book on Tuesdays and Wednesdays
+One hour sessions are available to book in the following locations:

 Bookings: Essential, book online or contact library staff on 9364 0115.